sundvall/sunny-on-code/src/pages/2018-04-06-eslint-prettier-for-atom/index.md

 Eslint 4.19.1 - the npm package togehter with a list of other packages depending on the configuration of the project.
 .eslintrc
 .editorconfig
+.prettierrc - remove from project since it might conflict eslint rules

 ### install ESlint and set of ESLint rules to the project
 yarn add --dev eslint eslint-config-airbnb